 If you’ve ever heard the claim that genealogy is one of the most popular hobbies of all time, be aware that this fun fact isn’t entirely true.
 But even if this level of interest isn’t as high as it’s promoted to be, it shouldn’t discourage residents of Maquoketa and elsewhere from enjoying the fun of researching family history, especially those currently receiving palliative care.

-The team at Above and Beyond Home Health Care encourages all of their clients to consider performing more family research, especially if it’s an activity that interests them.
+The team at Above and Beyond Home Health Care encourages all of their patients to consider performing more family research, especially if it’s an activity that interests them.

 Many feel that genealogy is a fun way to combine several pursuits that people love: it requires research and investigating that anyone can learn how to do; it’s an opportunity to learn exciting new stories about your recent or distant ancestors, and there’s the occasional possibility of discovering new family members.

 It’s also much easier than it used to be: a few decades ago, people interested in their past had to physically travel to different libraries or courthouses to dig through piles of old paper to find a specific document or contact possible relatives out of the blue to discuss if they are truly linked.